EspiranTo/Learn-SQL/README.md

 # Learn-SQL
+In this repository, i have created a database called dormitories.
-Answers on tasks from sites SQLZoo, SQLBolt and GalaXQL.
+I also wrote the answers on tasks from sites SQLZoo, SQLBolt and GalaXQL.